 - Hold the power button and wait until the Apple logo appears.

-Activation issues are common when you try to get a new phone up and running for the first time, regardless of the model, and the iPhone 11 was no different.
+Activation issues are common when you try to get a new phone up and running for the first time, regardless of the model, and the iPhone 11 is no different.

 If you’re having problems activating the iPhone 11, first make sure that all systems are up and running by checking Apple’s System Status page.
-If something is not toggled on green, wait until all systems are running and try again.
+If something is not toggled green, wait until all systems are running and try again.
 If it’s green and still not operative, make sure your phone has a SIM card inserted.
 If you can switch the SIM card from your old phone into your new one, try that first.
 If you get a No SIM or Invalid SIM error message, Apple suggests the following steps.

 - Make sure your wireless plan is operational.

-- Update your handset to the latest iOS version and restart.
+- Update your handset to the latest iOS version — which is iOS 15 — and restart.

-- Go to Settings > General > About.
-If an update is available, you’ll see a prompt to select OK or Update, and then update.
+- Go to Settings > General > Software Update.
+If an update is available, you’ll see a prompt to select OK or Update, or Install Now (with 50% or more battery or plugged in).

 - Remove your SIM card from the tray and then put it back.
 The tray should close securely.
 Only use the tray that comes with your current phone.

 - Try a different SIM card.
 You can get one at your carrier’s retail outlet or ask your carrier to test your phone with a different card.
 Replace your current SIM card with a new one, if necessary.

 Problem: Volume, audio, and sound

-If you find there are problems with any aspect of audio function there are various remedies you can try.
+If you experience problems with any aspect of audio function, there are various remedies you can try.

 - Take your SIM card out of your phone and then replace it to solve the problem of a poorly positioned card.

 - Turn off Bluetooth to compare audio quality with or without it.
 If it improves, leave it off for your calls.